ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 PiWeb searches for extensions in several locations.
 Ordered by their priority, these are:

-* In the application data directory `'%APPDATA%\Zeiss\PiWeb\Extensions'`
+* In the application data directory `%APPDATA%\Zeiss\PiWeb\Extensions`
-* In the program data directory `'%PROGRAMDATA%\Zeiss\PiWeb\Extensions'`
+* In the program data directory `%PROGRAMDATA%\Zeiss\PiWeb\Extensions`
-* The `'Extensions'` folder in the PiWeb installation directory
+* The `Extensions` folder in the PiWeb installation directory

 The package structure looks like the following:

 <img class="framed" src="gfx/folder_structure.png"/>

 <a id="markdown-1-create-the-folder-myextension" name="1-create-the-folder-myextension"></a>
-#### 1. Create the folder `'MyExtension'`
+#### 1. Create the folder `MyExtension`

-In case the `'Extensions'` folder doesn't exist, you must create it first.
-Now create your project folder in the extensions folder and name it `'MyExtension'`.
+In case the `Extensions` folder doesn't exist, you must **create** it first.
+Now **create your project folder** in the extensions folder and name it `MyExtension`.

 <a id="markdown-2-create-the-file-packagejson" name="2-create-the-file-packagejson"></a>
-#### 2. Create the file `'package.json'`
+#### 2. Create the file `package.json`

-The package configuration contains static parameters of your extension, such as its name, a description, the appearance of its entry in the PiWeb toolbox and the properties that are adjustable by the user.
-A complete reference of the options can be found in the chapter '[Package Definition](#package-definition)'.
+The package configuration static parameters of your extension, such as its name, a description, the appearance of its entry in the PiWeb toolbox and the properties that are adjustable by the user.
+A complete reference of the options can be found in the chapter '[package definition](#package-definition)'.
 For now, use the minimum setup shown below.

 ```json
 {